 Back in 1963 the physicist and mathematician devised a simple accentuating all the occurrences of primes.
 Within this spiral the prime numbers tend to organise into vertical, horizontal and diagonal lines.
 This phenomenon has fascinated many mathematicians ever since.

-Apart from the first two primes (2 and 3), every further prime potentially occurs only as a multiple of 6 plus or minus 1 (e.g. 5,7,11,13,17,19,23,29 and so on).
+Apart from the first two primes (2 and 3), every other prime number potentially occurs only as a multiple of 6 plus or minus 1 (e.g. 5,7,11,13,17,19,23,29,31, and so on).

-My artwork is an Ulam spiral of 483 values depicted as polka dots.
-All the prime values are given a colour and all values which are multiples of 6 are depicted as dark grey.
-The remaining values are a lighter grey.
+My artwork is an Ulam spiral of 484 values from 0 to 483 all represented as polka dots.
+The prime numbers are given a colour and numbers which are multiples of 6 are dark grey.
+The remaining values are light grey.

 UlamX6 structureWithin my UlamX6 print